Augani/dolcer/README.md

 Describe your project

-This is a simple chat application built with vanilla js and node
+This is a simple chat application built with vanilla js and node.
+It currently supports 1-1 chat.
+When you visit the homepage, just enter your username and that of the person you want to chat with.
+The person will also enter their username and yours to start the chat.

 ## :sparkles: Features ##

-:heavy_check_mark: One on One chat;\
+:heavy_check_mark: One on One chat
-:heavy_check_mark: Picture sending;\
+:heavy_check_mark: Picture sending
+:heavy_check_mark: Time format changing

 ## :rocket: Technologies ##